omkarcloud/botasaurus/docs/docs/botasaurus-desktop/enhancing-scrapers/enable-caching.md

 ## How to Enable Caching

-To enable caching for all scrapers, add `Server.enableCache()` to your `src/scraper/backend/server.ts` file:
+To enable caching for all scrapers, add `Server.enableCache()` to `src/scraper/backend/server.ts` file:

 ```ts title="src/scraper/backend/server.ts"
 import { Server } from "botasaurus-server/server"